jbloit/jbloit.github.io/_posts/2018-01-11-ffmpeg-commands.markdown

 ---
 layout: post
-title: "ffmpeg recipes"
+title: "FFmpeg recipes"
 date: "2018-01-11 14:46:19 +0100"
 ---

-Useful recipes for when using FFMPEG.
+Useful recipes for when using FFmpeg.
 Just for saving some googling time.

 ### Shrink down all mov videos in a folder
 Make smaller in size (width = 320) and apply compression.